rcchan-cs-research/cs168-sdn-floodlight/README.md

 OFError and OFExperimenter.
 All "Experimenter" keyword is replaced with "Vendor" in this repository.

+* **Only works with OpenFlow 1.3 switches**: As of now, the Floodlight-plus controller does not work with OF1.0 and OF1.3 switches at the same time.

 * **Support for some features still under works**: Although JOpenFlow suppotrs multiple tables, meters, groups and IPv6, the Floodlight implementation does not use them to its advantage.